Ladue School District: History

 As the City of Ladue was incorporated in 1936, Spoede Elementary and Ross Elementary were built in the 1930s.
 The Ladue School District was first organized in 1939.

 In U.S. v Ladue School District, a case the U.S. Department of Justice brought in 1978, the federal government charged Ladue with discrimination in hiring of faculty and staff.
 In 1999, Ladue exited the Voluntary Interdistrict Choice Corporation (VICC), a city-county school desegregation program.

-Ladue High School
+Ladue Horton Watkins High School

-Ladue High School had 1,306 students in the 2013–14 school year.
-Ladue High School has a 99% graduation rate, of which 92% continue on to higher education in 2-4 year institutions.
+Ladue Horton Watkins High School had 1,306 students in the 2013–14 school year.
+Ladue Horton Watkins High School has a 99% graduation rate, of which 92% continue on to higher education in 2-4 year institutions.
 In standardized testing, Ladue scores above both the state and national average.
-Newsweek in 2013, ranked the public school 166th best in the nation (up from 188th in 2011-12), and first in Missouri (up from fourth).
+Newsweek in 2013, ranked the public school 166th best in the nation (up from 188th in 2011–12), and first in Missouri (up from fourth).